Your Workplace Rights with ADHD

 What is the ADA?

 The Americans with Disabilities Act, or ADA, was established by Congress in 1990.
-The purpose of the law is to end discrimination in the workplace and to provide equal employment opportunities for people with disabilities, like ADHD.
+The purpose of the law is to end discrimination in the workplace and to provide equal employment opportunities for people with disabilities, like attention deficit hyperactivity disorder (ADHD or ADD).

 What employers are covered by the ADA?